dnndev/xmp-docs/explorer-views.md

 ---
 # Explorer: Views Tab <Badge type="info" text="v5.0" />

 The Views tab in the [Explorer](explorer.md) lists all your view definitions.
-Click any view's name to open it in the [Code Editor](code-editor.md).
+Click any view's name to open it in the [View Editor](view-editor.md).

 <img src="./img/v5/cp-explorer-views-tab.png" alt="The Views tab" width="300">